Nuitka/Nuitka-website/posts/nuitka-release-0314.rst

  Organisational
 ****************

--  There is a new issue tracker available under http://bugs.nuitka.net
+-  There is a new issue tracker available (since migrated and removed)

    Please register and report issues you encounter with Nuitka.
 I have put all the known issues there and started to use it recently.
-It's Roundup based like http://bugs.python.org is, so people will find it familiar.
+It's Roundup based like https://bugs.python.org is, so people will find it familiar.

 -  The ``setup.py`` is now apparently functional.
 The source releases